alexandr-229/convert_file_typescript/README.md

-This simple project is written in TypeScript and performs quite simple actions.
+This simple project was written in TypeScript and performs quite simple actions.
 This project can convert and compress video to mp4 format, but it uses "ffmpeg", so if you want to run this application you need to download "ffmpeg"

 To run the application: